MicheleGuidi/ComfyUI-Computer-Vision/README.md

 ## Installation

-You can install this extension in two ways:

-- **Via ComfyUI Manager**: Search for `ComfyUI-Computer-Vision` and install directly.
-- **Manual Clone**: Clone or download this repository into your `ComfyUI/custom_nodes/` folder.
+To install these custom nodes, clone or download this repository into your `ComfyUI/custom_nodes/` folder.

 After restarting ComfyUI, the nodes `Sam2ContextSegmentation` and `Sam2TiledSegmentation` will appear and be ready to use.